7 ways to celebrate New Year's Eve with Kids!

 Print out some photos – try for at least one from each month – from the last year.
 Create a challenge by hiding them around the house and asking children to find and arrange them in chronological order.
 It's a win-win: Kids love to look at themselves and you get to marvel at how much they've grown over the past year.
 You both will enjoy the walk down memory lane and wonder at the adventures the new year will bring.

-Whatever you do this New Year's Eve, we wish you a safe and healthy 2019!
+Whatever you do this New Year's Eve, we wish you a happy, safe and healthy 2020!